brunobg/webdevbook/docs/frontend/authentication.md

 Our registration flow is like this.

-1. validate user data on form
+1. validate user data on the client and show any errors
 1. request user registration on the server.
 User is created on the server, check for errors
 1. perform the login flow on the server.

 By separating in two steps, one for registration and another for login, we ensure that any changes to the login procedure (such as processing user data to do something on the app) are performed exactly the same on the registration and avoid maintaining two paths.

+TODO

 ### Login